mylife-as-miles/belluxe-atelier/README.md

 ## Installation

-To get started with Startrz Watches locally, follow these steps:
+To get started with Belluxe Atelier locally, follow these steps:

 1. **Clone the repository:**